 false.
 In addition, for partitioned tables, you have to run

 MSCK REPAIRto ensure the metastore connected to Presto or Athena to update partitions.

 After enabling automatic mode on a partitioned table, each write operation updates only manifests corresponding to the partitions that operation wrote to.
 This incremental update ensures that the overhead of manifest generation is low for write operations.
 However, this also means that if the manifests in other partitions are stale, enabling automatic mode will not automatically fix it.
 Therefore, Databricks recommends that you explicitly run

 GENERATEto update manifests for the entire table immediately after enabling automatic mode.

-Whether to update explicitly or automatically depends on the concurrent nature of write operations on the Delta table and the desired data consistency.
-For example, if automatic mode is enabled, then concurrent write operations leads to concurrent overwrites to the manifest files.
+Whether to update automatically or explicitly depends on the concurrent nature of write operations on the Delta table and the desired data consistency.
+For example, if automatic mode is enabled, concurrent write operations lead to concurrent overwrites to the manifest files.
 With such unordered writes, the manifest files are not guaranteed to point to the latest version of the table after the write operations complete.
-Hence, if concurrent writes are expected and you want to avoid stale manifests, you may consider explicitly updating the manifest after the expected write operations have completed.
+Hence, if concurrent writes are expected and you want to avoid stale manifests, you should consider explicitly updating the manifest after the expected write operations have completed.

 A common setup with Databricks and Presto or Athena is to have both of them configured to use the same Hive metastore.

 For example, you can use Athena and Databricks integrated with AWS Glue.